TheSeaweedMonster/SeraphAsm/README.md

 I will document the rest of the ByteStream class eventually.<br>

+# Documentation (x64)

-Let's take a look at compiling x64 assembly:<br>
+Let's take a look at compiling x64 assembly.<br>
+To do this we need to initialize a 64 bit Assembler.<br>
+Simply pass TargetArchitecture::x64 as an enum in the template, rather than x86.<br>
+Now it will compile 64 bit assembly code:<br>

 ```
 	Seraph::Assembler<Seraph::TargetArchitecture::x64> assembler;